achinivar/Raspberry-Pi-Photo-Frame/README.md

 - **Random photo order** on each run
 - **Auto-rotation** of photos based on EXIF data
 - **Background operation** — runs all processes in the background
+- **Web photo server** — Flask-based web interface for uploading and managing photos from any device on your network

 ## Requirements

 - Raspberry Pi OS (or compatible Debian-based distribution)
 - Wayland display server
 - Optional: Touchscreen for gesture navigation

+### For Web Server

+- Python 3.7 or higher
+- Flask, Pillow, Werkzeug (install via `pip install -r requirements.txt`)

 ## Installation